qhull/qhull/README.txt

   Use the same options for Qhull 1.0.
 [D. Zwick]

   Qhull compiles with Metrowerks C++ 1.7 with the ANSI option.
   If you turn on full warnings, the compiler will report a number of unused variables, variables set but not used, and dead code.
 These are intentional.
 For example, variables may be initialized (unnecessarily) to prevent warnings about possible use of uninitialized variables.

-Compiling on the Power Macintosh

   Qhull compiles on the Power Macintosh with Metrowerk's C compiler.
   It uses the SIOUX interface to read point coordinates and return output.
   There is no graphical output.
-For project files, see 'Compiling for Windows 95'.
+For project files, see 'Compiling a custom build'.
 Instead of using SIOUX, Qhull may be embedded within an application.

-Compiling on other machines

   Some users have reported problems with compiling Qhull under Irix 5.1.
 It compiles under other versions of Irix.

   If you have troubles with the memory manager, you can turn it off by defining qh_NOmem in mem.h.

-  You may compile Qhull with a C++ compiler.

 -----------------
 Distributed files